Panasonic GH5 vs Sony A5100

 Studio photographers will appreciate that the Panasonic GH5 (unlike the A5100) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the GH5 and the A5100 are recent models that are part of the current product line-up.
-The A5100 replaced the earlier Sony A5000, while the GH5 followed on from the Panasonic GH4.
+The A5100 is a recent model that features in the current product line-up of Sony.
+In contrast, the GH5 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the GH5 was succeeded by the Panasonic GH5 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.

 So what is the bottom line?
 Is there a clear favorite between the Panasonic GH5 and the Sony A5100?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.